DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 "No, I am your father."
 (Note: This is one of the most famous lines in movie history, and it's often misquoted as "Luke, I am your father.")

-Now he does manage to give the correct sentence and the famous error
+Now he manages to get the sentence right and the famous error

-Let's do another test with another example, I reboot the notebook and use another model
+Let's do another test with another example, I reset the notebook and use another model.

 from transformers import AutoTokenizer, AutoModelForCausalLM, set_seed